MOVING POINT OF VIEW: how to do it

 - There were mornings when only a double hot chocolate with extra cream made the prospect of the day bearable: Now we're further into Alan's consciousness, with his feeling and perhaps unspoken thoughts, but it's still consistent with the narrator's voice.

 - especially when it included a meeting with cretinous George.
-And here's Alan's voice coming in loud and clear in free indirect style: we're right inside his consciousness, with his voice and his take on his experience, as we were with John's at the beginning.
+And here's Alan's voice coming in loud and clear in free indirect style: we're right inside his consciousness, with his voice and his take on his experience of George, as we were with John's at the beginning.

 And finally, although I don't believe in rules, I do think that rules-of-thumb can be handy, so here are three which can make it easier to work successfully with a moving point of view: